Carnegie Hall: Other concerts and recitals

 Rock and roll music first came to Carnegie Hall when Bill Haley & His Comets appeared in a variety benefit concert on May 6, 1955.
 Rock acts were not regularly booked at the Hall however, until February 12, 1964, when The Beatles performed two shows during their first trip to the United States.
 Promoter Sid Bernstein convinced Carnegie officials that allowing a Beatles concert at the venue "would further international understanding" between the United States and Great Britain.
 Two concerts by Led Zeppelin were performed on October 17, 1969.
-Since then numerous rock, blues, jazz and country performers have appeared at the hall every season.
+Since then many rock, blues, jazz and country performers have appeared at the hall every season.
 Some performers and bands had contracts that specified decibel limits for performances, an attempt to discourage rock performances at Carnegie Hall.
-Jethro Tull released the tapes recorded on its presentation in a 1970 Benefit concert, in the 2010 re-release of the Stand Up album.
-Ike & Tina Turner performed a concert April 1, 1971, which resulted in their album What You Hear is What You Get.
-The Beach Boys played concerts in 1971 and 1972, and two songs from the show appeared on their Endless Harmony Soundtrack.
-Chicago recorded its 4-LP box set Chicago at Carnegie Hall in 1971.
+Jethro Tull performed a benefit concert at Carnegie Hall in November 1970, which was recorded and subsequently issued in several parts.
+Ike & Tina Turner performed a concert April 1, 1971, which resulted in their album What You Hear Is What You Get – Live at Carnegie Hall.
+Chicago recorded its four-LP box set Chicago at Carnegie Hall in 1971.

 European folk dance music first came to Carnegie Hall when Tanec performed a concert on January 27, 1956, becoming the first dance company from Yugoslavia to perform in America.
+In 2024, Puerto Rican singer Ivy Queen became the first reggaeton artist to headline a concert at the Carnegie Hall.

 Other events

-The 2015–2016 season celebrated the hall's 125th anniversary and the launch of a commissioning project of at least 125 new works with "Fifty for the Future" coming from Kronos (25 by female composers and 25 by male composers).
+In its early years, Carnegie Hall hosted other events, including conferences and speeches.
+For example, Irish nationalists met there in 1899 for a protest, and Winston Churchill gave a speech there in 1900 as a young journalist.
 The hall has also been the site of lectures, including the Tuskegee Institute Silver Anniversary Lecture by Booker T. Washington, and the last public lecture by Mark Twain, both in 1906.
+In addition, the venue hosted a peace conference in 1907.

+To celebrate the 125th anniversary of the hall, during the 2015–2016 season, Carnegie Hall officials commissioned 125 new works, with "Fifty for the Future" coming from Kronos (25 by female composers and 25 by male composers).
 The hall was also used for commencement ceremonies, including those of the City College of New York, the New York Law School, as well as the Juilliard School.